 Some 6.7 Powerstroke owners report spending upwards of $10,000 to fix the HPFP problems.
 This is due to the metal shavings from the pump ruining many other fuel system components.
 Ultimately, almost the entire fuel system must be replaced in this scenario.

 If you’re lucky you may catch the problem quickly and prevent further damage.
 The pump may also fail in other ways that are not caused by metal-on-metal contact.
 In this case, the pump itself is still pretty expensive.
-Nonetheless, consider yourself lucky as it beats replacing the entire 6.7L Powerstroke fuel sytem.
+Nonetheless, consider yourself lucky as it beats replacing the entire fuel system.

-We promised we would speed things up some, and this is a pretty basic problem to discuss on the 6.7 Power Stroke.
-There are a few other coolant leaks that may pop up, but the radiator is among the most common.
+The radiator is the most common coolant leak on the 6.7 Powerstroke.
 We should note – the 6.7L engine actually uses two radiators.
 The primary radiator is the more common problem.

 Replacement isn’t too tough, but it’s a bit more complicated due to the use of two radiators.
-It takes some time and patience but DIY’ers shouldn’t have an issue knocking out the primary radiator replacement on the 6.7L diesel.
+It takes some time and patience but DIY’ers shouldn’t have an issue knocking out the primary radiator replacement.